 What Decisions to Make & When

-While every tree has its own story to tell, the process build that story is fairly consistent.
+While every tree has its own story to tell, the process to write that story is fairly consistent.
 We will explain this process here, along with what you need to be thinking about at the various stages in the process.

 Step 1 - Bucking The Logs